 Master of Science in Statistics

 The Master of Science in Statistics program is designed for students who wish to pursue careers as practicing statisticians in industry, government, or academia.
-It is also designed to prepare students for community college teaching or entry into a Ph.D. in Statistics degree program.
-The degree may be valuable also for people working in other fields who need mastery of a broad range of statistical methods.
+It is also designed to prepare students for community college teaching or entry into a PhD in Statistics degree program.
+The degree is also valuable for people working in other fields who need mastery of a broad range of statistical methods.

-Program Prerequisites: Transcript must show successful completion of at least the following undergraduate courses: basic statistical methods, introductory analysis/advanced calculus, linear algebra , and differential equations.
-These courses are equivalent to PSU's STAT 244 or higher, MTH 311, MTH 261, and MTH 256.
+Transcript must show successful completion of at least the following undergraduate courses: advanced statistical methods, introductory analysis/advanced calculus, linear algebra, and differential equations.
+These courses are equivalent to PSU's STAT 452 or higher, MTH 311, MTH 261, and MTH 256.

-Candidates must complete an approved 45-credit program, which includes at least 33 core credits in courses with the Stat prefix.
-These 33 credits must include courses distributed as follows:
+Candidates must complete an approved 45-credit program, which includes at least 33 core credits in courses with the STAT prefix.
+These 33 core credits must include courses distributed as follows:

 Electives (12 credits):